Switzerland County Public Library

 Wireless access: The SCPL provides wireless access to the Internet for users who bring their own Internet-accessible devices to the library.
 Wireless users must adhere to the guidelines in the policy for Internet and computer use and will be affected by the library’s filtering system.
 Due to the wide range of laptop and wireless hardware, library staff will not be available to assist users; users are expected to know how to configure their equipment in order to use the network.

-Inappropriate uses include disrupting the network systems, unlawful or malicious activity, viewing sexually explicit material, using abusive or objectionable language or images in public or private messages, accessing inappropriate material, violating copyright laws, using chat or other interactive sites, and allowing others to use your Internet account.
+Inappropriate uses include disrupting the network systems, unlawful or malicious activity, viewing sexually explicit material, using abusive or objectionable language or images in public or private messages, accessing inappropriate material, violating copyright laws, and allowing others to use your Internet account.

 Patrons who violate this agreement in any of the above mentioned ways may permanently lose their computer privileges.
 The staff has the right to end an Internet session when the Internet and Computer use Policy is violated.
 Internet access may be suspended or revoked by the SCPL at any time, without prior notice or hearing, for violation of the conditions of use set forth in this policy.
 The SCPL will be the sole arbiter of what constitutes violation of this policy.
 Loss of computer use privileges will be noted in the patron’s library record.